CodeWithAloha/uipa_org/README.md

 - [GDAL (Geospatial Data Abstraction Library)](GDAL_LIBRARY_PATH) (GIS support for PostgreSQL)

-    > Note: You may need to set the GDAL_LIBRARY_PATH environment variable in your shell environment.
+    > Note: You may need to set the GDAL_LIBRARY_PATH and/or GEOS_LIBRARY_PATH
+    > environment variables in your shell environment.